 PUBLIC IMPACT GRANTS

 Amplify’s Public Impact Grant is a $10,000 award to an individual artist, collaborative duo, or artist collective working toward realizing a large-scale, public facing project that responds to a specific concern within their immediate community.
-These $10,000 dollar awards are designed to support artists and organizers working to address systemic issues and affect positive change.
+This award is designed to support artists and organizers working to address systemic issues and affect positive change.
 Awardees are given financial and organizational support and have one year to complete their project.